stweil/okralact/docs/Documentation.md

 4. [**comparison**](#comparison-of-ocr-engines)

-   The first block defines the input in order of **[batch, heigh, width, channels]** with **zero-valued dimensions being variable**.
+   The first block defines the input in order of **[batch, height, width, channels]** with **zero-valued dimensions being variable**.
 Integer valued height or width input specifications will result in the input images being automatically scaled in either dimension.

    When **channels** are set to **1 grayscale** or **B/W inputs** are expected, **3** expects **RGB color images**.
 Higher values in combination with a **height of 1** result in the network being fed **1 pixel wide grayscale strips scaled to the size of the channel dimension**.